 - Financial Health of the Company and Growth Potential

-The Sponsor reserves the right, in its sole discretion, to select less than four (4) Participating Companies or extend the entry period if an insufficient number of eligible entries are received.
+The Sponsor reserves the right, in its sole discretion, to select less than six (6) Participating Companies or extend the entry period if an insufficient number of eligible entries are received.
 The decisions of Chobani are final and binding in all respects.

 For each Participating Company selected, up to three (3) individuals may be chosen to participate (“Individual Participants”).
 These Individual Participants must consist of the owner/founder, and up to two (2) executive level employees.
 Individual Participants must meet all of the eligibility criteria set forth above.

 PARTICIPANT NOTIFICATON: The Participating Companies will be notified by e-mail or phone if they are selected to participate in the Program.
 Individual Participants and Participating Companies will be required to execute an Affidavit of Eligibility and Liability/Publicity Release and Non-Disclosure Agreement prior to participating in the Program.
 If a potential participant cannot be reached, does not return required documents within the time requested, or does not agree to the Terms and Conditions of the Program, the opportunity to participate in the Program will be forfeited and another Participating Company may be selected according to the Selection Criteria above.